PDgaming/Prodeh-Publications/src/Publications/A New Beginnig/Chapter 4 - Steps Toward Each Other.md

   `- "I should get going," Robert said quietly, his voice almost apologetic.`

   `David watched as Robert turned to leave, his footsteps crunching softly against the gravel path.
 For a second, Robert paused, glancing back over his shoulder.
-Their eyes met, and David offered him a small, encouraging smile—a silent reassurance that there was no judgment here, only understanding.`
+Their eyes met, and David offered him a small, encouraging smile, a silent reassurance that there was no judgment here, only understanding.`

   `Robert hesitated, then gave a faint smile in return.
 "Thanks, David.
 For listening."`